 Lows, mids, and highs

-You may notice the bass boost in wired, active or wireless mode, which is fine for commuting but may be a bit much when you’re relaxing at home.
-You may find that engine noise masks a bit of the bassline and bongo thumps to the one and only recognized version of the song “September“.
+You may notice the bass boost in wired, active, or wireless mode, which is fine for commuting but may be a bit much when you’re relaxing at home.
+You may find that engine noise masks a bit of the bassline and bongo thumps to the only recognized version of the song “September“.
 Mids take a bit of a backseat to the bass if you use the stock LDAC connection without swapping off to equalize your music.
-You may want to turn the bass down a bit if you’re jamming out to old Queen records.
+You may want to turn the bass down if you’re jamming out to old Queen records.

 What is Sony 360 Reality Audio?

 If you’ve never heard of Sony’s 360 Reality Audio, be sure to watch the video above.
-By using the Headphones app, you can take photos of each of your ears, and upload them to Sony to be analyzed by a machine learning algorithm so that you can listen to music on several streaming services in 3D space.
-Using the advantages of MPEG-H and countless remasters of songs stretching back to 1970, there’s a lot to discover about music you know and love.
+Using the Headphones app, you can take photos of each of your ears and upload them to Sony to be analyzed by a machine learning algorithm so that you can listen to music on several streaming services in 3D space.
+Using the advantages of MPEG-H and countless remasters of songs stretching back to 1970, there’s much to discover about the music you know and love.
 If you don’t already, consider getting a subscription to the following streaming services to take advantage of this feature:

 Is the Sony WH-1000XM3 microphone any good?

-Usually, microphones are pretty terrible on headphones, but the Sony WH-1000XM3 is the exception to the rule.
-While the nature of transmitting audio still means that quiet sounds might get amplified in order to mask shortcomings of the power situation, the actual technical capabilities of the microphone are quite… okay.
+Usually, microphones are pretty terrible on headphones, but the Sony WH-1000XM3 is the exception.
+While the nature of transmitting audio still means that quiet sounds might get amplified to mask shortcomings of the power situation, the actual technical capabilities of the microphone are quite… okay.
 However, it doesn’t combat the proximity effect very well, so your voice will sound bassier than it usually might.

-Your voice will sound roughly exactly how it should on your recording, or on the other end of a call.
-Of course, different voice clients and recording programs handle recording bitrate and dynamic compression differently, so be sure to kick the tires on a few phone calls before your return window ends to see if you like how these headphones handle it.
+Your voice will sound roughly exactly how it should on your recording or on the other end of a call.
+Of course, different voice clients and recording programs handle recording bitrate and dynamic compression differently.
+Be sure to kick the tires on a few phone calls before your return window ends to see if you like how these headphones handle it.

 Sony WH-1000XM3 microphone demo (Ideal conditions):